 4) Steve Alford (1984-87) – Alford was maybe the greatest shooter in Indiana Hoosier history, shooting over 50 percent in 1987 and helping lead the Hoosiers to the 1987 National Championship game.
 Alford was a product of the Bob Knight system, but with that being said, he did more with that system than just about any player at his position ever could have.

-8) Alan Henderson(1991-95) – Henderson led the Hoosiers in rebounding all four years.
-Currently, he is the only Indiana University player to rank in the school’s top five in scoring, rebounding, blocked shots and steals, and appeared in the Final Four in 1992.
-His 23.5 points per game scoring average for the 1995 season is the highest single season scoring average for any Indiana player during Bob Knight’s 29-year tenure.
+7) Alan Henderson(1991-95) – Henderson led the Hoosiers in rebounding all four years.
+Currently, he is the only Indiana University player to rank in the school’s top five in scoring, rebounding, blocked shots, and steals, and appeared in the Final Four in 1992.
+In addition, his 23.5 points per game scoring average for the 1995 season is the highest single-season scoring average for any Indiana player during Bob Knight’s 29-year tenure.

 9) Quinn Buckner(1972-76) – In Buckner’s freshman season, 1972–73, Indiana reached the Final Four, losing to UCLA.
-Buckner was the greatest leader in the history of Indiana Basketball and lead the Hoosiers to the 1976 National Championship and that Hoosier team is the last team to go undefeated.
+Buckner was the greatest leader in the history of Indiana Basketball and led the Hoosiers to the 1976 National Championship, and that Hoosier team is the last team to go undefeated.